valbuild/val/packages/next/README.md

 # 🐉 HERE BE DRAGONS 🐉

-This version of Val is currently an alpha version - the API can be considered relatively stable, but expect some features to be broken and the UX to be changing.
+Val is currently in beta - the API can be considered relatively stable, but expect some features to be broken and the UX to be changing.

+Join us on [discord](https://discord.gg/cZzqPvaX8k) to get help or give us feedback.

 ## Table of contents